 Ozone depletion, which is greatest during winter in polar regions, explains why the greatest warming observed was on the Antarctic Peninsula, just inside the Antarctic ozone hole, why warming primarily affects minimum monthly temperatures when ozone is most depleted, and why warming has been greatest at latitudes above forty degrees.
 Furthermore, the northern hemisphere contains 90% of world population and most industry, suggesting ground-level ozone formed by pollution may be dissociated by the increased ultraviolet-B radiation causing greater observed air temperatures in the most populated areas as observed.

-Greenhouse-warming theory assumes that mean global surface temperatures rise when greenhouse gases in Earth’s atmosphere absorb infrared radiation from Earth.
+Greenhouse-warming theory assumes that mean global surface temperatures rise when increasing concentrations of greenhouse gases in Earth’s atmosphere absorb increasing amounts of infrared radiation from Earth.
 This rise in temperature is thought to be a few degrees Celsius when the atmospheric concentration of carbon dioxide is doubled.

 Imagine two bodies of matter next to each other.
 Each at the same temperature.
 Each potentially absorbing radiation from the other.
 Neither can get hotter.
 Neither will get hotter, no matter how long you wait.
 Both bodies can lose heat to cooler surroundings, but neither can absorb heat from the other body as long as both bodies are at the same temperature.
 Heat is what a body of matter must absorb to get hotter.
 Heat is well-observed to flow by radiation or by conduction only from a body at a higher temperature to a body at a lower temperature.
 The smaller the temperature difference, the slower the flow of heat—the smaller the flux.
 Zero difference in temperature means zero flow of heat, which means zero increase in temperature of the absorbing body.
 Earth cannot physically be warmed by its own radiation.